 Democratic nominee Caroline Gleich conceded defeat to Rep. John Curtis in the race to replace Mitt Romney as Utah’s junior U.S. senator Tuesday night.

-Voters were still in line outside of polling places, kept open by delays at multiple locations, but national news outlets declared Curtis, a three-and-a-half term congressman, the victor in the race.
+Voters were still in line outside of polling places, kept open by delays at multiple locations, when Gleich sent a concession statement to reporters and national news outlets declaring Curtis, a three-term congressman, the victor in the race.

 “I’m incredibly proud of the campaign we’ve run.
 While the result was not what we had hoped, we focused on critical issues: climate action, public lands and reproductive freedom,” Gleich, a professional ski mountaineer and climate activist, said in a statement Tuesday night.